 Anna has twenty-two years of experience within the health sector (RGN, RM, RHV), Specialist Community Practitioner/Practice Educator and Public Health Children’s Lead.
 In addition, Anna has ten years of experience within the Local Authority, as a Head of Partnership and latterly as Head of Commissioning Performance and Improvement with an all age portfolio, working closely with all partners to improve outcomes for the population of Cornwall.
 Anna is currently completing an MSc in Public Health, and has a particular passion for the potential of developing innovative technological solutions to the health and social care system pressures we face both now and in the future.

-Specialising in higher education, Steve is a motivated and experienced intermediary and support adviser; focused on tech transfer, industry engagement and economic growth activities.
-Working for the University of Plymouth, Steve holds an outward facing role facilitating opportunities to engage industry with the wider research sectors, by creating and managing relationships directly with stakeholders; operating regionally, nationally and internationally.
-In addition to his role as SWCoESA Marine & Maritime Lead, on behalf of the University of Plymouth, Steve also oversees delivery of two regional marine innovation projects funded by the European Regional Development Fund (ERDF); Marine-i in Cornwall and the Isles of Scilly, and the Marine Business Technology Centre (MBTC) in Devon.
+Chloe is a motivated and experienced HE intermediary and support adviser; focused on tech transfer, industry engagement and economic growth activities in the maritime sector, with a particular focus on cyber security and Smart Ports.
+Working for the University of Plymouth, Chloe has an outward facing role facilitating opportunities to engage industry with the wider research sector opportunities by creating and managing relationships directly with stakeholders; operating regionally, nationally and internationally.
+In addition to her role as SWCoESA Marine & Maritime Solutions Consultant, Chloe also oversees delivery of the University of Plymouth’s Cyber-SHIP Lab, a £3 million facility funded by Research England and key industry stakeholders which offers a unique opportunity to address global maritime cyber security challenges.